 As the divide between parties widens, some voices in the Utah Republican Party are calling for Republicans to be less traditional and more “inclusive” of other ideas.
 They claim the Republican Party cannot survive holding onto our principles, that it will be overrun by Left leaning moderates and Democrats, that we will never get anyone elected unless we give some ground.
-Essentially, the call is for Republicans to become Democrat-lite.
+Essentially, the call for “Unity at all costs!” is a call for Republicans to become Democrat-lite.
 A party of RINOs.

 This tactic of constant appeasement and giving ground on important issues never works.
 While we may be able to elect politicians with an “R” next to their name, would it really matter?
 If they are voting for values that do not reflect the Republican Party Platform, who cares whether they have an “R” or a “D” next to their name when they vote?
 They would not represent us Republicans if they do not align with our platform on (at least) the majority of issues.

 Appeasement has frustrated traditional Conservative voters so much we formed the Tea Party, and then elected the most unlikely man to the office of President for no other reason than to “drain the swamp.”

 This raises a few questions: Do these calls of alarm have any merit?
 What or who are the driving forces behind them?
 Most importantly, should Republicans give up on Conservative principles and conform to Left leaning moderates and Democrats?

 New research indicates that there is no merit behind the fears of the Republican Party being overshadowed by Democrats.
 A Pew Research Center survey indicates that Republican voters want the parties to be more Conservative, not less.